Welcome to Ash Class (Year 1)

 Children will be encouraged to work scientifically by performing simple tests, observing closely and recording data to help answer questions they have devised.

-In the Spring term, children learnt about everyday materials.
+In the Spring term, the children are learning about Everyday Materials and seasonal changes.

-In the Summer term, children will be learning about seasonal changes and plants.
+In the Summer term, the children will be learning about Plants.

 Rather than the 7 areas of learning set out in Reception by the Early Learning Goals, children now learn from the National Curriculum which explores each subject in isolation.